New Zealand Student’s Guide to Getting Into Australian Medical Schools

-Not to mention, many Australian medical schools offer a graduate-entry program, which allows you to major in anything you'd like as an undergraduate and then go into a four-year graduate medical school program based on your undergraduate GPA, GAMSAT score and interview.
+Not to mention, many Australian medical schools offer a graduate-entry program, which allows you to select a major of your choice as an undergraduate, and then go into a four-year graduate medical school program based on your undergraduate GPA, GAMSAT score and interview.

 Now the question is, how do you get into an Australian medical school as a Kiwi?

 Australian medical schools consider two aspects of your high school education: your courses and your ATAR.

 There's only one mandatory high school subject you need to complete in order to apply to medical schools in Australia: Year 13 chemistry.
 Although no other subjects are technically required, you should take biology, physics or maths as well as Year 12 English.

 You will need to work really hard in all of your courses because most undergraduate Australian medical schools have ATAR cut-offs.

 ATAR stands for Australian Tertiary Admissions Rank and is a rank of your academic achievement compared to every single Australian student in your year.